 This group provides patients with the opportunity to better understand themselves and their functioning within relationships.
 Patients have the opportunity to improve their:

-Family and Friend Group (new!)
+Family and Friends Group (not currently running)

 6:30-8pm First Wednesday of the month